 (Capitol Hill, free)

-VISUAL ART - Legendary Children
+31. VISUAL ART

-Past Event
+32. Legendary Children Past Event List

 Presented in partnership with Seattle Public Library, SAM’s Legendary Children is one of Seattle's best cultural events.
 The night is free (although you should RSVP because it sells out) and features great performances, DJs, and art from Seattle’s QTPOC communities.
-The upcoming Legendary Children will be programmed around SAM's buzzy new exhibition, Jeffrey Gibson: Like a Hammer Past Event Like List , which will be open and free during the event.
+The upcoming Legendary Children will be programmed around SAM's buzzy new exhibition, Jeffrey Gibson: Like a Hammer Past Event List , which will be open and free during the event.
 CHASE BURNS

-(Downtown, free) - Multi-Chromatic Zine Publication Party
+33. Multi-Chromatic Zine Publication Party Past Event List

 Eat pizza and flip through the queer-focused comics in the zine Multi-Chromatic.